You are here

 PBS changes align with TGA regulations

 There will be various changes to the Pharmaceutical Benefits Scheme (PBS) to support the regulatory changes, for example funding for smaller quantities, changes to the 'indications' that will be funded, and changes to the authority process required for opioids to be subsidised.
 See Revised opioids PBS listings from 1 June 2020 for full details of the revised listings.

 Prescribers will need to ensure that patients with chronic non-cancer pain are unresponsive or intolerant, or have not achieved adequate pain relief from lower strength opioids, before prescribing high-strength opioids such as morphine and fentanyl under the PBS.

-This PBS changes come into effect from 1 June 2020.
+This PBS changes came into effect from 1 June 2020.

 When the changes take effect

 Health professional bodies (including the Royal Australian College of GPs (RACGP) and the Australian and New Zealand College of Anaesthetists Faculty of Pain Medicine (FPM)) have been working to update their opioid prescribing guidelines and these should be introduced in 2020.

 Clinical need takes priority